 - A sufficient quantity of carbohydrates

 Just after the completion of training, it is important as soon as possible to consume some simple carbohydrates such as bananas or raisins.
-Quickly, because the transport of carbohydrates into the muscle’s is increased in a short time after the training is completed.
+Quickly, because the transport of carbohydrates into the muscles is increased in a short time after the training is completed.

-Glycogen and run
+Glycogen and Marathon Training

-The main reason that you as long distance runner should compose and intake a diet with high content of carbohydrates, is that you can store more than twice as much glycogen in the muscle tissues as by intake of a normal diet.
+The main reason that you as a long-distance runner should compose and intake a diet with high content of carbohydrates, is that you can store more than twice as much glycogen in the muscle tissues as by intake of a normal diet.

 Stored carbohydrate (glycogen) is the only nutrient that without oxygen can form ATP.
-ATP is the body’s fuel, formed from the nutrients.
+ATP is the body’s fuel, formed from nutrients.
 When the depots are depleted, exhaustion can occur, since fat combustion without glucose in presence, gives accumulation of waste products primarily as lactate that gives a burning sensation in the muscles and at some point, you will “hit the wall” – where the glycogen depots are depleted.

 Alanine is a muscle protein that releases from the working muscles.
 The amino acid cleaves in the liver and a glucose molecule is formed, which can be used as fuel for the working muscles.
 However, a breakdown of muscle tissue will occur.

 Carbohydrates 55 – 70 %